 Sucking Out the Remaining Oil

 We cannot thoughtlessly continue converting fossil fuels into carbon and depositing it into the atmosphere at anything like the pace we have done in the recent past.
 Some are saying fracking will save us.
 And it may well save US.
-But it merely hastens the day when our children have to survive without this finite and irreplaceable gift that took eons to create and two centuries to squander.
+But it merely hastens the day when our children have to survive without this finite and irreplaceable gift that took eons to create and a mere two centuries to squander.
 The day will come when the burning of our remaining fossil stockpile merely for pleasure (motor-boating) will be considered a serious crime.

 This bodes well, of course, for sailboats.
 I believe it is inevitable that yachts propelled by sustainable energy (wind) will rapidly replace those propelled by our dwindling supply of oil.
 There is only so much of it left under the ground, but the wind will blow forever.